Doctor in Kolwadkar Clinic

 7. Drink plenty of water and citrus food to keep your nose moist and avoid milk, wheat and fried food.

 8. Do not overuse cold and allergy medicines.
+If you wish to discuss about any specific problem, you can consult an Ent Specialist.

 Doctor, I am unable to hear low frequencies from past 6 months and I consulted doctor conducted audiogram test and said initially it is moderate conductive hearing loss and then type 1 tympanogram with reflexes absent indicating middle ear pathology and he said problem is temporary and vitamin tablets to ears he prescribed me but problem not yet done still I am facing same issue .please suggest me the required treatment and health care treatment in this case And suggest me some remedies related to change my health habits so that I can.
 Suggest me some remedy doctor.